TheDataDawg/git-essential-training-5988161/gitstatusdemo.md

-created so that I can practice git status
+Making a merge conflict so I can see how to resolve.